Implementation toolkit

 Edit the upgrade ad and contextual tips shown in the right sidebar.
 JSON format.
 Use "Load defaults" to seed, edit, then Save.
 Leave empty to use built-in defaults.

-Keys: default (upgrade card), cross-domain, serverside, framework, guides, gtm-integration, testing, checklist, interviews, resources, pricing.
+Keys: default (upgrade card), cross-domain, server-side, framework, guides, gtm-integration, testing, checklist, interviews, resources, pricing.
 Use null to hide a section tip.

 Keys: overview, framework, guides.
 Each has title and items (array of strings, HTML allowed).